intersystems-community/PythonGateway/jupyter/Readme.md

 This extension assumes that annotations contain Python code and uses activities names as preceding read-only headings.

+This is a direct Jupyter<->BPL bridge, at no time file representations of processes or notebooks are created.

 # Screenshots

 ## Process Explorer